aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.15
+What's new in 0.17
 ------------------

-* More universal function for QI-processing was added.
+* The base class for online filters was added

 Modules
 -------